 1. Get Some Matured And Healthy Tree Frogs

-No wonder you will require some female and male tree frogs for making them bred.
+No wonder you will require some female and male tree frogs to make them bred.

 If you can create competition among male frogs, the breeding process will be smoother.
-Hence, you can keep the number of male to female ratio 2:1.
+Hence, you can keep the number of male to females ratio 2:1.

 However, the more male tree frogs you can get, the more their competition for winning female frogs gets higher.
 Besides, you should ensure that both male and female tree frogs are healthy and matured to breed.

 When you set the potential timing of the breeding attempt, you should increase the food intake for at least one month.
 It will be appropriate if you enhance the amount of food by a minimum of 25%.